Quantum state transfer between twins in weighted graphs: Perfect state transfer

-In Theorem \ref{pstchartw}, conditions (1) and (2) respectively reflect the fact strong cospectrality and periodicity are necessary conditions for PST.
-To check strong cospectrality between twin vertices, one may use Lemma \ref{strcospchar}.
-Lastly, observe that $g=\operatorname{gcd}(b_1,\ldots,b_r)=\text{gcd}(2^q\ell_1,\ldots,2^q\ell_r)=2^qg'$, so that the minimum PST time in Theorem \ref{pstchartw} is indeed half of the minimum period indicated in Theorem \ref{pertwin}.
+In Theorem \ref{pstchartw}, conditions (1) and (2) respectively reflect the fact that strong cospectrality and periodicity are necessary conditions for PST.
+To check strong cospectrality between twins, one may use Lemma \ref{strcospchar}.
+We also note that the minimum PST time in Theorem \ref{pstchartw} is indeed half of the minimum period indicated in Theorem \ref{pertwin}.
+Lastly, we remark that Theorem \ref{pstchartw} can be proven using Theorems \ref{pertwin} and \ref{genminpst}.

-\begin{example} Consider $K_{2,n}$ for $n\geq 1$ and suppose $u$ and $v$ are the vertices in the partite set of size two.
-From the eigenvectors of $A$ in Example \ref{kmn}(\ref{2}), one can check that $u$ and $v$ are strongly cospectral and $\sigma_u(A)=\{0,\pm\sqrt{2n}\}$.
-If we write $\sqrt{2n}=b\sqrt{\Delta}$, where $\Delta=1$ or $\Delta>1$ is square-free, then we see that the largest powers of two that divide $\pm\sqrt{2n}$ are equal, and so by Theorem \ref{pstchartw}, PST occurs between $u$ and $v$ with minimum PST time $\tau=\pi/\sqrt{mn}$.
-Now, from the eigenvectors of $K_{1,n}$ in Example \ref{kmn}(\ref{1}), we see that no two vertices in $K_{1,n}$ are strongly cospectral whenever $n\geq 3$.
-Combining this with Lemma \ref{3tw}, we conclude that $K_{2,n}$ for $n\geq 1$ are the only complete bipartite graphs that exhibit adjacency PST. \end{example}